-Concerns are not always based on academic progress but could also be linked to the social and emotional development of the student.
+Concerns are not always based on academic progress but could also be linked to the social and emotional development of the student, or on any physical disability.
 Any concerns that school staff or parents raise in this area may lead to a further investigation by the SENDCo.